therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 ### What Is the Balsamiq Plugin in a Hosted Environment?

-Balsamiq makes different versions.
+Balsamiq makes different versions of its software, here referred as Balsamiq Software.
 Some you install, some you use online, some you install as a plugin behind your firewall.
 Different versions have different License Agreement and Terms of Use.

-This document describes the Terms of Use for those versions of Balsamiq that are used as a plugin to a web application that is hosted in the cloud.
+This document describes the Terms of Use for those versions of Balsamiq Software that are used as a plugin to a web application that is hosted in the cloud.

 More specifically, these products: